 The Probability Problem

 In Occupational Health and Safety (OHS), risk is a function of severity of injury and the probability of the injury occurring.
-Understanding the severity portion is usually fairly easy, although advanced technologies, like lasers for instance, take advanced analysis methods to assess correctly.
+Understanding the severity portion is usually fairly easy, although advanced technologies, like lasers for instance, take advanced hazard analysis methods to assess correctly.
 Probability, on the other hand, is a challenge.
 Mathematically, probability calculations go from sublimely simple to insanely complex.
 The simplest forms, like the probability of getting a number from 1 to 6 when you throw a single die, can be understood pretty easily.
 On any one throw of the die, you have a 1 in 6 chance of getting any one particular number, assuming the die is not weighted in any way.
 When we’re talking about OHS risk, it’s never that easy.

 The First Problem: No Data